datafold/os-diff-pr-tutorial/README.md

 inner join missing_ids on prod_table.order_id = missing_ids.order_id
 ```

+#### Explore distribution of conflicting or missing values.

-Back to the Test Results Table.
-Since we've established that you're missing primary keys, you can use the Test Results Table to explore whether the missing rows are evenly distributed across `created_at` values or not.
+Back to the Diff Results Table.
+Since we've established that you're missing primary keys, you can use the Diff Results Table to explore whether the missing rows are evenly distributed across `created_at` values or not.

 ```
 select